 Amy, a blogger, experimented with the egg and olive oil hair mask for shine and strength.
 Despite already having soft hair, she applied the mask generously, noticing improved combing ease when wet.
 She says, “My hair is very prone to tangling and matting, so this was a nice change for me.
 Once dried, my hair did feel a bit softer than usual, and perhaps a tiny bit shinier, but not so much that I was completely wowed (i).”
 She contemplates future trials for more conclusive results.

 Mayonnaise can help deep condition your hair.
 Wet your hair and apply mayonnaise.
 Leave it on for not more than an hour.
 Rinse well and shampoo.

-Honey has emollient and humectant properties and conditions your hair (6).
-It is an excellent home remedy to repair damaged hair and prevent hair fall.
+Honey has emollienti XSubstances that can moisturize and soften the skin by acting as a protective film on the skin. and humectanti XSubstance that can attract water from the air into the top layer of the skin to keep it hydrated. properties and conditions your hair (6).
+It is an excellent home remedy to prevent hair fall or hair damage.
 Add 2-3 drops of honey to your shampoo or conditioner and use it to wash your hair.

 5. Fenugreek Seeds